Skip Navigation

 • Withdrawn – this means the choice has been withdrawn by the university or your student.
 If done by the university, they will get in touch to explain why.

-Once all offers have been received it’s down to your student to reply to them by the deadlines provided.
+Once your student has received decisions from all their university/course choices, they will need to reply to them by the deadlines provided.
 They may also be invited to attend an interview as part of the selection process for some courses.
-Offers can be accepted as their firm or insurance choice.
+Then, they need to select which offers they want to make their firm and insurance choices.

-• Insurance Choice – this is essentially their back up option in case your student doesn’t meet the conditions of their firm choice.
+• Insurance Choice – this is their ‘back up’ option in case your student doesn’t meet the conditions of their firm choice.
 The insurance choice may have less demanding conditions than their firm choice.

 Prepare a Plan B

 Life doesn’t always go to plan.
-And it doesn’t hurt to feel prepared just in case.
+And it doesn’t hurt to be prepared just in case.
 University places are competitive meaning some students might not get the offers they’d hoped for.
-Or alternatively your student may have changed their mind about what or where they want to study, and are no longer interested in the offers they have received.
+Or alternatively your student may have changed their mind about what or where they want to study.
+Or perhaps they’re no longer interested in the offers they’ve received.
 So what happens then?
 Here are a few options they could consider:

 • UCAS Extra – if your student has decided to go to university after the January UCAS deadline, they can still apply through UCAS Extra.
-UCAS Extra is open 23 February until 4 July 2023.
-Extra is another chance for your student to gain a university place without waiting for Clearing.
-If they are not holding any offers, or have declined the offers they have received, they will be able to add another choice for free.
+UCAS Extra is open from 23 February 2024 until 30 June 2024.
+UCAS Extra is another chance for your student to gain a university place without waiting for Clearing.
+If they’re not holding any offers, or have declined the offers they’ve already received, they’ll be able to add another choice for free.

-• Clearing – opening on 5 July and closes on 17 October 2023, Clearing offers students a second chance to secure a place at university.
-Your student may find themselves in Clearing if they’ve changed their mind about their choices, entering themselves into Clearing, or if they didn’t receive the grades they expected to match the conditions of their offer.
+• Clearing – opens on 5 July 2024 and closes on 17 October 2024.
+Clearing offers students a second chance to secure a place at university.
+Your student may find themselves in Clearing if they’ve changed their mind about their choices, have achieved better grades than expected, or if they didn’t receive the grades they expected to match the conditions of their offer.
 Read our Clearing advice for parents and supporters to find out how Clearing works and how you can help your student in this situation.

-• Take a gap year – a year out from studying will give your student the opportunity to reflect on what kind of education and career they want to pursue.
-A chance to discover themselves, grow their confidence, gain new skills and focus on their future.
+• Defer for a year – a year out from studying will give your student the opportunity to reflect on what kind of education and career they want to pursue.
+A chance to discover themselves, grow their confidence, gain new skills, and focus on their future.
 They could complete an internship, volunteer, work, or travel.
 All will give them exciting new experiences and a fresh perspective.

 Whatever happens, it’s important you remain calm and take a positive approach.
 Whichever path they take is a step towards achieving their career goals and you’ll be able to watch them embark on an exciting new chapter of their life.

-We hope you find our application advice useful as your student takes their next step.
-Make sure you view our guide for once your student has applied to find out how you can help them to prepare for university, including applying for student finance and choosing their accommodation.
-If your student is interested in studying with us, get them to share their details to receive exclusive content and useful information about all things Edge Hill.
+We hope you’ve found our application advice useful as your student takes their next step.
+We also have a guide that helps you prepare your student for university, including applying for student finance and choosing their accommodation.
+If your student is interested in studying with us, encourage them to share their details to receive exclusive content and useful information about all things Edge Hill.

 November 30, 2022